Yale University is New Haven’s largest employer with over 13,000 full time employees. Yale employs more than 4,000 New Haven residents.

 Yale University fosters economic development in New Haven.
 Since 1990, in addition to its homebuyers program, Yale has contributed over $40 million to economic development initiatives including providing funds to the Economic Development Corporation of New Haven, Start Community Bank, Science Park, and our Broadway and Chapel Street community investment programs.

 Yale University supports the local community with its resources.
-Yale University Medical School physicians provide over $12 million per year in free care to the local community.
+For example, Yale University Medical School physicians provide over $12 million per year in free care to the local community.
 (Yale New Haven Hospital also provides significant uncompensated care but it is a separate entity from Yale University with its own independent management).
 The Yale Jerome N. Frank Legal Services Organization offers free legal assistance to organizations that cannot afford to retain private counsel.
-The Urban Resource Initiative oversees the planting of trees in New Haven.
+The Urban Resources Initiative oversees the planting of trees in New Haven.
 The Yale Center for Clinical Investigation works with the community to seek solutions to local health questions.